egedursun/bimod-lab/README.md

 ---

-- [ ] Integrating the Payment Gateway to get the payment done (for balance)
 - [X] Handling the negative balance and stopping transactions when required.
 Also, for adding negative balances (-123), there needs to be a validation to prevent.
 - [X] Rate limiting the usage for safety.
+- [X] Real media management with AWS S3 Storages (e.g. profile pictures, organization images, etc.)
+- [X] Partial page refresh for permission additions, since it is tiring.
+If it does not work, instead use forms to save and update
+- [ ] Integrating the Payment Gateway to get the payment done (for balance) + credit card safety / storage and usage
 - [ ] Additional cost column for custom tools. (start + continuation)
 - [ ] Real PostgreSQL DBMS integration.
-- [ ] Real e-mail SMTP integration.
+- [ ] Real E-mail SMTP integration.
+- [ ] Stop Sequence Integration
 - [ ] HTTPS Configuration for the application + CORS configuration.
-- [X] Real media management with AWS S3 Storages (e.g. profile pictures, organization images, etc.)
 - [ ] Better validation and logging system.
-- [X] Partial page refresh for permission additions, since it is tiring.
-If it does not work, instead use forms to save and update
 - [ ] Deploy / DEBUG to PRODUCTION changes and possible updates for the better usage.
 - [ ] Privacy Policy and Terms of Service development & integration for the application.
-- [ ] Stop Sequence Integration
-- [ ] A better payment method management (for credit card storage and usage).
-- [ ] Proper documentation & tutorial.
-- [ ] Sample instructions to help the people through the application.
+- [ ] Proper Documentation & tutorial, instructions (FAQ and Support) for the application.
-- [ ] Create the indexes for all data models to increase the performance.
 - [ ] Automated balance top-ups (monthly or as it goes low).
-- [ ] Template messages must show up next to the message creation form.
-- [ ] Drive and dropbox integration for media and document storage & automated transfer within the system and knowledge bases.
 - [ ] Exclude the media from Git versioning (IMPORTANT!!)

 ---